LeoTheLion037/LeoPeele-portfolio-templates/README.md

 Sketch Interview Reactions
 can you tell me what you think this is
 - familiar with the graphic, they have them on espn, it’s over the course of a season against their opponent
 - arsenal vs all other teams in the league can you describe what it’s telling you
 - all of these statistic relative to their opponents
-        - arsenal premier league winning season, they had more average goals and penalty kicks, less red cards, more shots on target proportional to shots is there anything surprising or confusing
+-  arsenal premier league winning season, they had more average goals and penalty kicks, less red cards, more shots on target proportional to shots
+Is there anything surprising or confusing?
-        - it looks like red cards and yellow cards are discrete and not continuous, they average 0 but i’m sure they didn’t go the whole season without a single red card
+- It looks like red cards and yellow cards are discrete and not continuous, they average 0 but i’m sure they didn’t go the whole season without a single red card
 - they’re just the highest goal scoring team who do you think is the intended audience
 - an arsenal fan, they’re better in pretty much every category
 - anybody who enjoys soccer
 what would you do different
 - labels on the columns/measurements
 - the dark red is darker than the dark blue

 ## Assignment 3&4: [Critique by Design](critique-by-design)